 Quality statement

-People who live in care homes have accurate and up-to-date records of their medicines kept for them.
+People who live in care homes have an accurate listing of their medicines made on the day that they transfer into a care home .

 Rationale

 Accurate medicines records are essential to ensure that people who live in care homes get the right medicine at the right time.
 Good record-keeping makes continuity of care easier, supports effective clinical judgements and decisions, and is essential for better communication of information between different members of multidisciplinary health and care teams.
 It is also important that medicines information is available as soon as possible for people who transfer into a care home, either for the first time or, for example, when re-entering the care home after a hospital stay (where their treatment may have been altered).
 Therefore, an accurate list of medicines (medicines reconciliation) should be made for residents either before they enter the care home or as soon as possible after entry to a care home.